SowmyaVenky/AzureSynapseExperiments/kafka_docker/Readme.md

 * Now we will try to pull from the kafka stream and push that to a folder in local machine to write in delta format.

+* CHANGE IP ADDRESS TO THE RIGHT PUBLIC IP OR LOCAL ADDRESS 127.0.0 1
+* Make sure we are running the Spark 3.3.3 and the delta core version 2.2.0 is used.
+Also make sure the scale 2.12 versions of spark and libraries are selected.
+Otherwise you will get weird class not found errors...

 <pre>
+## This will download in delta format.
+spark-submit --packages org.apache.spark:spark-sql-kafka-0-10_2.12:3.0.0,io.delta:delta-core_2.12:2.2.0 --conf spark.sql.streaming.checkpointLocation=file:///C:\Venky\spark_checkpoints\ --master local[4] --class com.gssystems.kafka.KafkaStreamToDeltaLakeDownloader target/SparkExamples-1.0-SNAPSHOT.jar 20.119.34.211 temperatures file:///C:\Venky\DP-203\AzureSynapseExperiments\datafiles\temperatures_delta

+## This will download as a parquet file.
-spark-submit --packages org.apache.spark:spark-sql-kafka-0-10_2.12:3.0.0,io.delta:delta-core_2.12:2.4.0 --conf spark.sql.streaming.checkpointLocation=file:///C:\Venky\spark_checkpoints\ --master local[4] --class com.gssystems.kafka.KafkaStreamToDeltaLakeDownloader target/SparkExamples-1.0-SNAPSHOT.jar 127.0.0.1 temperatures file:///C:\Venky\DP-203\AzureSynapseExperiments\datafiles\temperatures_parquet
+spark-submit --packages org.apache.spark:spark-sql-kafka-0-10_2.12:3.0.0 --conf spark.sql.streaming.checkpointLocation=file:///C:\Venky\spark_checkpoints\ --master local[4] --class com.gssystems.kafka.KafkaStreamToParquetDownloader target/SparkExamples-1.0-SNAPSHOT.jar 20.119.34.211 temperatures file:///C:\Venky\DP-203\AzureSynapseExperiments\datafiles\temperatures_parquet
 </pre>

 * For some reason running this on spark 3.4.1 causes a weird failure.
 Needs further research.